-At EMBL Heidelberg the IT infrastructure is designed to support data-driven science involving key technologies such as genome sequencing, large-scale imaging, computational biology and modelling.
-This ensures the enormous amounts of data generated in Heidelberg can be securely stored, analysed and shared, within the laboratory or across large international research consortia.
+At EMBL Heidelberg, the IT infrastructure is designed to support data-driven science involving key technologies such as genome sequencing, large-scale imaging, computational biology and modelling.
+This ensures the enormous amounts of data generated in Heidelberg can be securely stored, analysed and shared within the laboratory or across large international research consortia.

-The EMBL IT Services in Heidelberg operate a highly resilient dual-data centre infrastructure which builds on state-of-the-art technology and, according to demand, is flexibly scalable in terms of capacity and performance.
+The EMBL IT Services in Heidelberg operate a highly resilient triple-data centre infrastructure which builds on state-of-the-art technology and, according to demand, is flexibly scalable in terms of capacity and performance.
 With these strategies in place the centre is designed to support an exponentially growing data footprint in terms of data storage as well as high-performance compute (HPC) and cloud-based capacities to support downstream analysis.
-IT Services operate a multi-tiered data storage platform with a current capacity of 40 PB – presently doubling each 18 months – building on high-end disk, flash and tape technology and efficiently supporting the different needs of EMBL’s scientists in terms of I/O performance, robustness, durability and cost.
+IT Services operate a multi-tiered data storage platform with a current capacity of 100 PB – presently doubling each 18 months – building on high-end disk, flash and tape technology and efficiently supporting the different needs of EMBL’s scientists in terms of I/O performance, robustness, durability and cost.

 IT virtualisation and cloud technology are vital to on-demand IT services delivery at EMBL.
-With completely virtualised data centres at EMBL Heidelberg, Rome and Barcelona the IT Services are able to provide large-scale robust, scalable, flexible and cost-effective IT services to EMBL users.
-The IT team operates a growing number of virtualised servers (VMs) on their platform providing core IT services as well as specialised servers hosted for scientific and non-scientific groups across EMBL.
-In addition, there are dedicated cloud areas to support the needs of EMBL Scientific Groups and Core Facilities involved in imaging Big Data analysis.
-Using cloud-based GPU power, it offers remote visualisation and image data analysis capacities at the scale of high-end graphics workstations and at the same time fully exploiting the performance of the data centre infrastructures in terms of I/O performance, etc.
+With completely virtualised data centres at EMBL Heidelberg, Rome and Barcelona, the IT Services are able to provide large-scale robust, scalable, flexible and cost-effective IT services to EMBL users.
+The IT team operates a growing number of both virtualised servers (VMs) and containers (based on Kubernetes) on their platforms providing core IT services as well as specialised servers and services hosted for scientific and non-scientific groups across EMBL.
+In addition, there are dedicated cloud areas to support the needs of EMBL Scientific Groups and Core Facilities.
+For example, the EMBL 3D Cloud has been designed for researchers involved in imaging and Big Data analysis and who routinely exploit machine learning.
+Using cloud-based GPU power, it offers remote visualisation and image data analysis capacities at the scale of highest-end graphics workstations and at the same time fully exploiting the performance of the data centre infrastructures in terms of I/O performance, etc.